Ronnie-personal/identity-for-all/README.md

 - I also have doubt when I work on Azure AD B2C user management through Microsoft graph API, MS consultant pointed out a git hub sample code, which is exactly what I was looking for.

 ## Accomplishments that we're proud of
-- I have better understanding of MS identity platform
+- I get better understanding of MS identity platform
 - I can call myself full stack developer again after this project
 - Host the capability in Azure cloud with appropriate network and IAM security control